-The facial laser for pigmentation is based on a technologically advanced laser device.
+The laser for pigmentation removal is based on a FDA approved laser platform.
 It uses a well known laser medium called the Nd:YAG and is capable of treating a variety of brown and red skin discolourations.

 The Laser energy is highly selective to target melanin, the pigment that lies within the skin.
 The laser energy is delivered extremely rapidly, within one thousand-millionth of a second, to shatter the pigments.

 The wavelength of the laser can be adjusted to address freckles, sun spots, melasma, tattoos, pores, skin tone, fight acne, skin redness and rosacea.

 What can I expect during Laser Pigment Removal treatment?

 The first step is cleansing your skin to remove impurities before the procedure, and your eyes are then protected with the use of eyeshields.